palmdrop/mycelium/README.md

 More can be found under `pictures`.

 The core of the project is a particle physics simulation.
-Thousands of particles are spawned and draws a trail as they move.
-Each trail typically has a low opacity, and the color of the trail may change during the lifetime of the particle.
+Thousands of particles are spawned and each daws a trail as it moves.
+The trails typically have low opacity, and the color may change during the lifetime of the particle.
 After a set amount of time, the particle dies and new ones are spawned.

-The particles moves according to a physics simulation.
+The particles move according to a physics simulation.
 Often, gravity is applied in combination with a type of flowfield produced by a set of packed circle repellants.
-I.e, a set of circles are placed and the closer a particle is the center of any circle, the greater is the force pushing said particle away of that center.
-The circles are placed using poisson disk sampling.
+I.e, a set of circles are placed and the closer a particle is to the center of any circle, the greater is the force pushing said particle away from that center.
+The circles are placed using Poisson disk sampling.
 Here's a debug view of a typical, underlying heightmap structure:

 ![Debug](/pictures/example-debug.png)

-The density and size of the circles is varied using an underlying noise function.
+The density and size of the circles are varied using an underlying noise function.
 They are also allowed to overlap to avoid spots where no force is acting on the particles.

 ### Built With